Tag Archives: compassion

 Revisiting Patience

-The Buddha Shakyamuni said that “patience is the greatest asceticism”.
+The Buddha Shakyamuni said that “patience is the greatest austerity.”
 This was a significant departure from the norm in ancient India, where people practiced severe austerities in the hope of spiritual attainment.
 When the Buddha says that patience is the greatest … Continue reading

-Posted in Uncategorized | Tagged , , , , , , , , , , , , , | Leave a comment
+Posted in Uncategorized | Tagged , , , , , , , , , , , , , | 1 Comment

 “Taking one for the team”